khanha2/caching-method-experience/README.md

 **Cons**

 - The ES data may not up to date when the connection between Opollo and ES has issues.
+- In case we define a new index to query in ES, we must scan all data in the main DB to apply the new index.

 ### Application contexts